 - Infrastructure: Turbines, vast halls, and imposing chimneys.

-- State of Disrepair: Advanced, with some areas dangerous due to structural collapse.
+- State of disrepair: Advanced, with some parts dangerous due to collapsed structures.

-- Access: Difficult, the site being fenced and monitored.
+- Access: Difficult, as the site is fenced and monitored.

 3: The Warehouses of the Port of Antwerp

-The port of Antwerp, one of the largest in Europe, is home to many abandoned warehouses.
-These buildings, which once served as storage areas for goods, are now abandoned, offering a fascinating playground for urban explorers.
+The port of Antwerp, one of the largest in Europe, is home to numerous abandoned warehouses.
+These buildings, which once served as storage facilities for goods, are now derelict, offering a fascinating playground for urban explorers.

 Site Features

-- Infrastructure: Large warehouses, docks, and old offices.
+- Infrastructure: Vast warehouses, docks, and former offices.

-- Access: Moderate, some parts of the port still in operation.
+- Access: Moderate, as some parts of the port are still in operation.

 4: The Abandoned Military Hospital

-The Antwerp Military Hospital , once an important healthcare centre, is now abandoned.
-This site, steeped in history, offers an impressive setting for exploration, with its long corridors, disused operating theatres and forgotten medical equipment.
+The Antwerp Military Hospital , once an important healthcare center, is now abandoned.
+This historically significant site offers an impressive setting for exploration, with its long corridors, disused operating rooms, and forgotten medical equipment.

 Site Features